Mike Wieringo: The Flash

 The Flash editor Brian Augustyn asked Wieringo to try out for The Flash.
 After submitting some sample pages of the Flash running, Wieringo was offered the penciling duties on Volume 2 of that series, on which he was paired with writer Mark Waid, and on which he rose to prominence in the industry, drawing all but two issues from #80–92 (Early Sept.
 1993–July 1994), plus #0 (Oct.
 1994).
 He additionally penciled covers through #100, #118–124, and 128–129, and for The Flash 80-Page Giant #2 (April 1999).
 Wieringo and Waid co-created the young speedster Bart Allen, a.k.a.
 Impulse, in The Flash vol. 2 #91 (cameo) and #92 (first full appearance).

 Wieringo followed this with a short run on Robin, another DC title, with writer Chuck Dixon, while concurrently penciling Marvel Comics' Rogue #1–4 (Jan.–April 1995), a miniseries starring that X-Men superheroine.
 During this period, he also penciled occasional covers and small miscellaneous jobs for Marvel Comics.
+Wieringo explained, "I was fond, at the time, of jumping back and forth between Marvel and DC to work for both companies.
+There were lots of fun characters from both companies that I wanted to work on– and so when I was offered the Rogue miniseries, I jumped at the chance.
+I always wanted to work on an X-character or the X-Men in general.
+I also did an X-Force annual written by Fabian Nicieza during that time, but I wasn't offered any more X-related work after that.
+Perhaps Marvel thought that my artwork was too cartoony or something."
+Nonetheless, Wieringo found that his career profile was greatly increased by his having worked on an X-Men-related miniseries.

 Other work around this time included penciling the cover and co-penciling (with Rob Haynes) the lead story of Firearm #0 (Nov.
 1993) and penciling the back cover and one story in Godwheel #2 (Feb.
 1995) for Malibu Comics.
 He penciled the cover of Explorers #2 (1995) for Explorer Press.